With so many different papers to choose from we try to give a little guidance to point you in the right direction.

 Fotospeed Natural Textured (NT) – 315gsm

 Identical colour and weight to the NST, but with a rougher texture.
-Very popular with abstract artists, also often used for wedding invitations.
-A brighter white version of this is used for our A5 greeting cards.
+Very popular with abstract artists, also often used for wedding invitations and postcards.

 Fotospeed High White Smooth (HWS) – 315gsm